microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-04.md

 ### Tasks to complete this step
-1. Review SLO's are deployed
+1. Review SLOs are deployed

     * From the left menu in Dynatrace, click the `Service Level Objective` option to review the two SLOs that are already setup.
 Edit one of them to review the configuration.